 While the pros and cons of the progressive tax system remain debatable, proponents of the tax brackets continue to espouse a few benefits of tax brackets.
 Here are three of them.

-- It allows low-income earners to maintain a relatively balanced life without owing the IRS.
+It allows low-income earners to maintain a relatively balanced life without owing the IRS.

 Final thought

 Tax brackets are a tool for the IRS and provide an easy way to classify a person’s earnings.
-The reason is that the higher your earning, the higher your tax bracket.
-It means that each raise in your income can move you over to the next tax bracket.
-However, you only owe the IRS a percentage of the extra earning rather than the entire earning.
+The higher your earning, the higher your tax bracket.
+However, each raise in your income can move you over to the next tax bracket, but only the additional income is taxed at the higher rate.